 Choices in .38 Super

+The Winchester Silvertip breaks about 1,200 fps with a 125-grain bullet.
+SIG Sauer offers the V-Crown hollow point at about 1,210 fps.
 These loads offer excellent feed reliability.
-For the max in performance, Buffalo Bore offers high-velocity loads, including a 1400 fps 115-grain JHP.
+For the max in performance, Buffalo Bore offers high-velocity loads, including a 1,400 fps 115-grain JHP.

 While the .38 Super isn’t a mainstream cartridge (rather, it’s an enthusiast’s choice), it is an interesting caliber with much to recommend.

+There’s no doubt that the .38 Super is still alive and kicking.
 What do you think of the .38 Super?
 Do you still use it?
-Let us know in the comments below.
+Share your answers in the comments section.